 NAD's first clinical anesthesia machine, the Narkomed, was introduced in 1972.
 The Narkomed 2B was introduced in 1987, one year after the Narkomed 3.
 In the model 2B, the central alarm system combined audible and visual cues.
 Warning alarms produced a continuous, repeating sound, while caution alarms sounded intermittently.
 The 2B was equipped with a positive end expiratory pressure (PEEP) valve, as well as four digital monitors that displayed graphics and other data.
 Purchasers could customize their machine by choosing among standard components.
 Additional options included the Nellcor pulse oximeter.
+12,000 of the Narkomed 2B were manufactured from 1987 through 1999.

 Catalog Record: Narkomed 2B Narkomed 2B